SquareSR/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 - Bulbasaur: Thrash
 	- If paralyzed, wait until the next Repel menu to use a Parlyz Heal

-Repel twice before the next fight.
-See map for suggested spots.
+Repel near each of the blue tiles.
+One shortly after Oddish Girl and one just before the Hiker.

 Hiker:
 - Geodude: BB